Creating and Maintaining a Mapping Table

 Why This Pattern Works

-- Avoids incremental drift over time
+- Avoids drift over time

 Automation Strategy